 PRIVATE ONE-ON-ONE SCREENWRITING MENTORING SESSION:

 Available in person (Los Angeles only) or on Skype/FaceTime. $750 for 2 days of meetings.

 All payments for consultation services or mentoring sessions are made upfront to PayPal.
 Contact me and I will instruct you how to send payment to my Pay Pal account.
 You don't need a PayPal account to send money from your credit card.

 *** NO REFUNDS ON CONSULTATION OR MENTORING SERVICES.

 *** Five O'clock Blue Entertainment, I, or any affiliated companies that I work with/for, have no interest in developing your project.
-It should be understood that submission of your screenplay, pilot, or treatment/outline is for paid consultation purposes only, and the criticism, notes, or suggestions you receive are yours to keep and develop if you wish.
+It should be understood that the submission of your screenplay, pilot, treatment/outline, or short screenplay is for paid consultation purposes only, and the criticism, notes, or suggestions you receive are yours to keep and develop if you wish.